Our Impact – Sustainability Projects

 Project name:Â Kitchen gardens project

-Property involvement:Â Mantis Akagera Game Lodge, Mantis Kivu Marina Bay Hotel, Origins Lodge by Mantis, Mantis Founders Lodge and Mantis No 5 Boutique Art Hotel
+Property involvement:Â Mantis Akagera Game Lodge, Kivu Marina Bay Hotel, EPIC Hotel & Suites, Soanambo Hotel & Spa, Founders Lodge and No 5 Boutique Art Hotel by Mantis

 Strategic Partner:Â Â Ziyoleseni Farming